ASTM-F1925 Standard Specification for Semi-Crystalline Poly(lactide) Polymer and Copolymer Resins for Surgical Implants

 1.2 Since poly(glycolide) is commonly abbreviated as PGA for poly(glycolic acid) and poly(lactide) is commonly abbreviated as PLA for poly(lactic acid), these polymers are commonly referred to as PGA, PLA, and PLA:PGA resins for the hydrolytic byproducts to which they respectively degrade.
 PLA is a term that carries no stereoisomeric specificity and therefore encompasses both the amorphous atactic/syndiotactic dl-lactide based polymers and copolymers as well as the isotactic d-PLA and l-PLA moieties, each of which carries potential for crystallization.
 Inclusion of stereoisomeric specificity within the lactic acid based acronyms results in the following: poly(l-lactide) as PlLA for poly(l-lactic acid), poly(d-lactide) as PdLA for poly(d-lactic acid), and poly(dl-lactide) as PdlLA for poly(dl-lactic acid).

-1.5 Within this specification, semi-crystallinity within the resin is defined by the presence of a DSC (differential scanning calorimetry) crystalline endotherm after annealing above the glass transition temperature.
+1.7 Within this specification, semi-crystallinity within the resin is defined by the presence of a DSC (differential scanning calorimetry) crystalline endotherm (melting).
+The presence of a crystalline endotherm indicates semi-crystallinity.
+The percentage and morphology of the crystalline phase are highly dependent on processing, and in particular on the thermal history of the material.
+Therefore, the thermal properties and percent crystallinity of the virgin polymer resin (with exeption of melting temperature) are not necessarily indicative of final product quality or crystallinity.
 While other copolymeric segments may also crystallize upon annealing (for example, glycolide), specific characterization of crystalline structures other than those formed by lactide are outside the scope of this specification.
+A resin may be semi-crystalline “as polymerized” but amorphous in a finished product form.

-1.6 This specification addresses material characteristics of the virgin semi-crystalline poly(lactide)-based resins intended for use in surgical implants and does not apply to packaged and sterilized finished implants fabricated from these materials.
+1.8 This specification addresses material characteristics of the virgin semi-crystalline poly(lactide)-based resins intended for use in surgical implants and does not apply to packaged and sterilized finished implants fabricated from these materials, nor does it address the characteristics of resins with compounded materials such as dyes, polymeric or ceramic compounds, or any other additives.

 Keywords